Phlebotomy Certificate Course

 The required clearances and the drug screen should be ordered through the CastleBranch website.
 Only accepted students will receive a link to register for it.
 The health form, test results and vaccination records will be uploaded to this website by an applicant.
 The CastleBranch will verify it and contact the applicants about any deficiencies.

-• A completed application, a health form (to include test results and vaccination records), and a copy of the insurance card
+A completed application, a health form (to include test results and vaccination records), and a photo of the insurance card should be uploaded under step #5 in order to submit the form.

 Students will be notified via email about acceptance into the course.
 Only accepted students will receive further instructions on obtaining the remaining paperwork via CastleBranch.com.
 Do not start obtaining clearances until you get accepted into the program.